malvira/slink/design.md

 24 strings per board.
 Try for 8 strings per FET.
 At 25% pop. that will be 2 strings per FET.
 3 FETs per board.

+6 FETs per board should work well.
+That would be 4 strings per FET.

 rev 1 will be used to see how far we can push each FET.

 PCB: